MokhaLeee/FE8U-cSkillSystem/README.md

 	* `Icon display`
 	* `Battle-unit hook`
 	* `Load unit hook`
-	* `Brief BWL`:  null all entries to BWL table except load & save routines.
+	* `Null BWL`:  null all entries to BWL table except load & save routines.
 	* `BWL Supports`:  put unit support RAM data into new BWL table, rather than unit struct.
 	* `Cahpter Init hook`: Add a function hook list when start or restart chapter.
+	* `Common Space`: a common & free space with 0x40 long and will save in Suspend data, for more details, see `common-space.h`
+	* `External RNG`: a sub R.N.G. system for FE16 style level up status up.

 * Core Hacks